playn/playn.github.io/cookbook/graphics.md

 // ...
 ```

-Now on to the instructions for configuring the custom fonts in each backend.
-First you need to
-obtain your font in `.ttf` or `.otf` format.
-Place your fonts into the `assets` module in your
+You also need to obtain your font in `.ttf` or `.otf` format.
+Place your fonts into the `assets`
-game, something like so:
+module in your game, something like so:

 ```
 assets/src/main/resources/assets/fonts/myfont.ttf
 ```

+Now on to the instructions for configuring the custom fonts in each backend.

 ### Java backend

-In the Java backend, you write code in your bootstrap class to register the fonts with
+In the Java backend, you write code in your bootstrap class to register fonts with `LWJGLPlatform`:
-`LWJGLPlatform`:

 ```java
 public class MyGameJava {